 After the visioning, visitors head down to the third floor, Lucky Land.
 This is where you can play a number of games, such as the Love & Lust Deity Derby which is similar to a balloon blast game where you shoot water and something behind the target moves, racing against other participants.
 There are claw games, a RuPaul-led fortune telling machine, and a 4D-ride into the tunnel of love.
 Lucky Land is also home to a breast-themed bouncy castle.

 The second floor, the Pink Palace, is aptly named as almost everything is in shades of pink, red, or purple.
 The attractions here are a slide that goes from the second to first floors, a biometric makeout challenge (which is now altered to measure holding hands), a whack-a-mole type game, and a mechanical bull ride.

 The last floor, the Lollipop Lounge, is home to the carnival bar and concession stand.
 At the moment it’s closed due to COVID-19 precautions, but on a regular day you can chill out there with a drink or snack in hand.
 The lounge has a pole star dance stage where you can pose and take fun photos to music.

-Tickets and hours of operation for NYC’s Museum of Sex
+Museum of sex Tickets and hours of operation

 The Museum of Sex is open every day of the week with varying hours.
 From Monday to Thursday, it’s open from 1:00 PM to 10:00 PM.
 On Fridays, it’s open from 1:00 PM to 12:00 AM.
 Saturday’s hours are 12:00 PM to 12:00 AM and Sunday’s are 12:00 PM to 10:00 PM.
 For days that close at 10:00 PM, the last entry is at 8:40 PM while 12:00 AM closers have their last entry at 10:00 PM.